dvmorozov/fit/README.md

 [How to add new data loader](how-to-extend-data-loaders)

-To open and modify diagram files use my favorite [UMLet](https://www.umlet.com/).
+To open and modify diagram files use my favourite [UMLet](https://www.umlet.com/).

 ## Desktop application